 Low-Earth-Orbit Satellites and IoT: The Next Space Revolution

 Over the past few decades, small satellites and IoT have dramatically changed the future of humans in space.
-The big money is now on business and space exploration has moved from one-of-a-kind systems performing specific missions to satellite constellations working in concert to achieve a larger purpose.
+The big money, that is now on business and space exploration, has moved from one-of-a-kind systems performing specific missions to satellite constellations working in concert to achieve a larger purpose.
 Like the industrial revolution, when new manufacturing processes marked a historic turning point, low-Earth-orbit satellites (LEOs) are poised to transform our relationship with outer space.

 While mass production of small satellites and IoT conjures up thoughts of large factories with assembly lines rolling out standardized products, it may not be that simple.
 High volume production would be necessary to achieve the global coverage sought by commercial and government stakeholders.
 In that business, new problems must be solved in quality control, standards, and in designing for manufacturability, as well as the challenges of automated assembly, integration, and testing – all of which must be balanced with cost considerations that are critical to the success of starting up.
 The development and launch of tens, hundreds, or even thousands of small satellites is starting to happen and it will almost certainly produce revolutionary effects.

 The first low-Earth-orbit satellites were launched many decades ago.
 Those “birds” were owned and operated by national governments – at a huge cost to taxpayers.
 Despite the cost, over the past two or three years the LEO industry has been growing exponentially in the private sector, which raises the question of what is attracting this interest.